isomerpages/nparks-pcn/index.md

 permalink: /
 notification: ℹ️ As part of streamlining our digital services, we will be decommissioning the NEAR app on 24 April 2026 (Fri).
-Read more at 'The Park Connector Experience' → 'NParks Explore A Route (NEAR) Mobile App'
+Read more at 'The Park Connector Experience' → 'NParks Explore A Route (NEAR) Mobile App'.
 sections:
   - hero:
       title: Park Connector Network